Save Money on Tuition and Exam Fees

 Discover your benefits:

-• Basic Education and Skills Support - We provide financial support to improve your basic knowledge, whether you want to improve your English skills, get your high school diploma, or prepare for other courses.
+- Adult Education Basics and Skills Support - We provide financial support to improve your basic knowledge, whether you want to improve your English skills, get your high school diploma, or prepare for other courses.

-• Credit-by-Exam Fee Reimbursements - You can earn college credits by passing exams.
-We'll reimburse you for all eligible exams so that you can start college with more credits.
+- Credit-by-Exam Fee Reimbursements - You can earn college credits by passing exams.
+We’ll reimburse you for all eligible exams, so you can start college with more credits.

 Key Information